Leikaab/apiconfig/.roo/rules-code-project-manager/rules.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+All managed tasks must ensure:
+- 100% unit test coverage
+- Robust integration tests
+- Code and docstring quality
+- Up-to-date documentation

+Verification and reporting should explicitly confirm these standards are met.

+---

 # Code Project Manager Mode Rules

 **Core Responsibility:** Actively manage the execution of specific coding tasks delegated by the `orchestrator`.
 This involves understanding task context from GitHub, relaying precise requirements to `sr-code-python`, verifying adherence to project standards and the delegated testing workflow, and reporting accurate status back to the `orchestrator`.